Celebrating Life: Course Outline

 About the Tutor

-The courses will be led by River Jones, who joined OBOD in 2000 – a year after conducting her first Handfasting.
+The course is led by River Jones, who joined OBOD in 2000 – a year after conducting her first Handfasting.
 Since training with the UK College of Celebrancy she has become a full time celebrant, and has conducted over 300 rites.
 Previously River worked in adult education, designing and managing outreach programmes and teaching creative writing, personal development and life history courses for the University of Sussex.
 River will share her knowledge, resources, and many examples of rituals drawn from her wide range of experience as a celebrant.
 To find out more about River’s Celebrancy work see www.celebrantforyourceremony.co.uk

 About the Courses